drupal-entity-training/event/index.md

   Views provides a number of features that increase the usability of administrative listings when compared to the stock entity list builder.
 These
   include:

-  * A `destination`query parameter in the operation links

-    This returns you back to the event listing after editing or deleting an event.

   * Exposed filters